-As well as a private practice, I have experience of working with a range of client issues within an NHS setting, as well as bereavement counselling within a hospice.
+As well as a private practice, I have worked with clients within an NHS setting, and a breadth of experience in bereavement counselling in a local hospice.
 I have also taught counselling from introductory level up to diploma level.

-I cover a diverse range of presenting issues, including depression, grief, loss and bereavement, stress, relationship issues, separation and divorce, identity issues, pregnancy, post-natal depression, self-harm, domestic violence, family problems, anxiety, sexual abuse, sexuality, self-esteem, abortion, pet bereavement, amongst others.
+During this time I have worked with a diverse range of presenting issues, including depression, grief, loss and bereavement, stress, relationship issues, separation and divorce, identity issues, pregnancy, post-natal depression, self-harm, domestic violence, family problems, anxiety, sexual abuse, sexuality, self-esteem, abortion, pet bereavement, amongst others.

 Areas of counselling I deal with